How to Tell Your Bosses They're Wrong

 See our Book Insight on Black Box Thinking to hear more about the dangers of ignoring mistakes.

-Telling your boss that he or she is wrong can be a daunting prospect.
+Telling your bosses that they're wrong can be a daunting prospect.
 If you go about it clumsily or with unhelpful motives, working relationships can be damaged and your job security put at risk.

 Many managers, however, are pleased when you let them know that they're not making the best decision, especially if you prevent a potential crisis by doing so.
 Do it respectfully, tactfully, appropriately, and in a timely manner, and acknowledge your boss's right to make the final decision.